ab492/Zoetrope/README.md

   <img src="assets/Zoetrope.png" alt="Zoetrope" width="200" />
 </p>

-# Zoetrope: Video Player for iPad
+# Zoetrope: The Missing Video Player for iPad
 > **Note:**
 > *This project, though no longer supported on the App Store, was a fun learning experience that I want to showcase.*